 Collaboration and communication tools

-Of all tools, collaboration and communication tools might be the most important ones.
+Of all tools, team communication and collaboration tools might be the most important ones.
 Why?
 According to Buffer, 20% of workers list difficulties with collaboration and communication as their #1 struggle when working remotely.
 And, without these two, a lot less work gets done!

 In summary, the success of a digital workplace heavily depends on the tools that are provided and given to workers.
 The security of communication apps should uphold the highest standards.